Ujimych/Record-door-events/README.md

 ### `Dockerfile`

-Builds the application container and installs:
+Defines the application container and installs the required software.

-- FFmpeg
-- Python
-- Paho MQTT

 ### `run.sh`